kwanwan/Coherence-Simple-Demo/README.md

     list
     ```

-3. The content of the cache should be the same as display in the Web demo application.
+3. The content of the cache should be the same as displayed in the Web demo application.

     ```
     Map (demo): list